Ali-0111/Morese_translator/README.md

 1. To install ruby on windows using WSL:
 ```
-  - Open powershell as admin and run: wsl --install
+  - Install WSL, So Open powershell as admin and run: wsl --install
   - Restart the computer , it will continue ubuntu installation
   - Add user name and password
 ```